Description

 Applying this definition to our asset in some examples:

-• Looking at the maximum days under water of 227 days in the last 5 years of Conservative Risk Portfolio, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)
+• Looking at the maximum days under water of 227 days in the last 5 years of Conservative Risk Portfolio, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)

 AveDuration:

-'The Average Drawdown Duration is an extension of the Maximum Drawdown.
-However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
+'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

 Using this definition on our asset we see for example:

-• Looking at the average time in days below previous high water mark of 43 days in the last 5 years of Conservative Risk Portfolio, we see it is relatively smaller, thus better in comparison to the benchmark SPY (123 days)
+• Looking at average time in days below previous high water mark in of 55 days in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (179 days).

 Performance (YTD)